Derry: Name

 Londonderry, Yorkshire, near the Yorkshire Dales, was named for the Marquesses of Londonderry, as is Londonderry Island off Tierra del Fuego in Chile.
-In the United States twin towns in New Hampshire called Derry and Londonderry lie not far from Londonderry, Vermont, with additional namesakes in Derry, Pennsylvania, Londonderry, Ohio, and in Canada Londonderry, Nova Scotia and Londonderry, Edmonton, Alberta.
+In the United States, twin towns in New Hampshire called Derry and Londonderry lie about 75 miles from Londonderry, Vermont, with additional namesakes in Derry, Pennsylvania, Londonderry, Ohio, and in Canada Londonderry, Nova Scotia and Londonderry, Edmonton, Alberta.
 There is also Londonderry, New South Wales and the associated Londonderry electorate.

 City walls

-Derry is the only remaining completely intact walled city in Ireland, and one of the finest examples of a walled city in Europe.
+Derry is the only remaining city in Ireland with completely intact city walls, some of the finest in Europe.
 The walls constitute the largest monument in State care in Northern Ireland and, as part of the last walled city to be built in Europe, stand as the most complete and spectacular.

 The Walls were built in 1613–1619 by The Honourable The Irish Society as defences for early 17th-century settlers from England and Scotland.
 The Walls, which are approximately 1 mi in circumference and which vary in height and width between 12 and 35 ft, are completely intact and form a walkway around the inner city.
 They provide a unique promenade to view the layout of the original town which still preserves its Renaissance-style street plan.
 The four original gates to the Walled City are Bishop's Gate, Ferryquay Gate, Butcher Gate and Shipquay Gate.
 Three further gates were added later, Magazine Gate, Castle Gate and New Gate, making seven gates in total.
 The architect was Peter Benson, a London-born builder, who was rewarded with several grants of land.

 It is one of the few cities in Europe that never saw its fortifications breached, withstanding several sieges, including the famous Siege of Derry in 1689 which lasted 105 days; hence the city's nickname, The Maiden City.